Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

 Along the way, you'll also get to see some of my nice mountain photography.
 Like myself, website is very much a work in progress."

 java:
-  - excerpt: "I'm new to Java, initially cutting my teeth on it during my _MSc_ dissertation.
+  - excerpt: "I'm new to Java, initially cutting my teeth on it during my _MSc_ dissertation project.
 But I love it.
-Since then I fortified my skills by refactoring university projects and creating my own solo projects. "
+Since then I have fortified my Java with, for instance, interfaces & abstract classes, Java 8 Streams, and multithreading in the form of _callable futures_."

 feature_row:
   - image_path: assets/images/splash/optionpricer.jpg